Project 17: yesman--Scanner Honeypot with scapy (15 pts.)

 Scapy prints the summary line, showing how many packets were of each type, as shown below on this page.
 You should see a lot of TCP packets--when I did it, there were 86.
 If you don't have many TCP packets, restart the Nmap scan and repeat the p = sniff(count=100) command.

-On the Linux machine, in scapy, enter this command:
+On the Target Machine, in scapy, enter this command:

-Scapy prints out a handy summary of the first 20 packets, as shown below on this page.
+Scapy prints out a handy summary of 20 packets, as shown below on this page.

 On the left side of each line the OSI model layer protocols are shown.